 Keeping passion, desire, joy, and productivity in a marriage is difficult.
-The problem is that the things you do aren’t new and because they aren’t new – they lose that initial feeling of wow.
-I’ve written about this in Remain UNpredictable as routine kills marriages; Routine = complacency and complacency = death of attraction.
+The problem is that the things you do aren’t new and because they aren’t new they lose that initial feeling of wow.
+I’ve written about this in Remain UNpredictable as routine kills marriages.

 This exact concept can be applied to all things in your life.
 Yet, we don’t discuss it as often with material possessions as we do our women.

-I have multiple posts on how to keep your woman on her toes and ways to keep that fire & the ‘tingles’ alive.
-Yet, I haven’t written about the necessity of doing this for the rest of the ‘stuff’ in your life and that is what the aim of this post is today.
+I have multiple posts on how to keep your woman on her toes and ways to keep that fire & attraction alive.
+Yet, I haven’t written about the necessity of doing this for the rest of the stuff in your life and that is what the aim of this piece is today.

 Appreciate the comforts in your life, by removing them.

-I learned about remaining active, not having any fat friends (obesity wasn’t even a thing) and I was exposed to technology so I can also navigate all gaming systems and smart phones.
-I live in both the old and new world and it has benefited me immensely.
+I learned about remaining active, I did not having any fat friends (obesity wasn’t even a thing) and I was exposed to technology so I can also navigate all gaming systems and smart phones.
+I mentally live in both the old and new world and it has benefited me immensely.